Two families of indexable partially observable restless bandits and Whittle index computation: Model and Problem Formulation

 Therefore, there is no loss of optimality in restricting attention to decision policies of the form $\bs A_t = g^{\text{simple}}_t(\bs \Pi_t)$.
 Furthermore, an optimal policy with this structure can be identified by solving an appropriate dynamic program. \end{proposition} \begin{proof} Eq.~\eqref{eq:indep} follows from the conditional independence of the arms, and the nature of the observation function.
 The structure of the optimal policies then follow immediately from Proposition~\ref{prop:pomdp}. \end{proof}

-In Propositions~\ref{prop:pomdp} and \ref{prop:belief}, we do not present the DPs because they suffer from the curse of dimensionality.
+In Propositions~\ref{prop:pomdp} and \ref{prop:belief}, we do not present the dynamic programs because they suffer from the curse of dimensionality.
 In particular, obtaining the optimal policy for PO-RMAB is PSPACE-hard~\cite{papadimitriou1999complexity}.
 So, we focus on the Whittle index heuristics to solve the problem.